Dunya Smirnova: Biography

-Early Years and Family
+Early years and family

 Avdotya Smirnova was born to actors Natalya Rudnaya and Andrei Smirnov.
 Her grandfather Sergey Smirnov was a Soviet writer and historian.

 Smirnova has been interested in cinema since childhood.
 When her father forbade her to enter Gerasimov Institute of Cinematography, she went to MSU Philology Department.
 After three years she transferred to GITIS, but didn’t finish her studies.

-In 1987-88, Smirnova worked at Mosfilm with Sergei Solovyov, in the meantime performing in punk-rock band Tupie and contributing to Urlait samizdat magazine.
-At the age of 20, Smirnova married Arkady Ippolitov and moved to Leningrad with him.
-Several years later, in 1995, she was invited to Kommersant and emerged as a journalist, she contributed to Afisha, Vogue, Seans, and other magazines.
+In 1987 and 1988, Smirnova worked at Mosfilm with Sergei Solovyov, in the meantime performing in punk-rock band Tupie and contributing to Urlait samizdat magazine.
+At age 20, Smirnova married Arkady Ippolitov and moved to Leningrad with him.
+In 1995, she was invited to Kommersant and emerged as a journalist, she contributed to Afisha, Vogue, Seans, and other magazines.
 For some time in the early 2000s she worked as a speechwriter for Union of Right Forces and Anatoly Chubais.

 TV career

-In 2002-2014 Smirnova co-hosted The School for Scandal with her long-time friend, Russian writer Tatyana Tolstaya.
+In 2002 to 2014, Smirnova co-hosted The School for Scandal with her long-time friend, Russian writer Tatyana Tolstaya.
 The program received TEFI award in 2003 in Best Talk Show nomination.